danielmasur/Notes/Elite.md

 Deliver the missions you have, repeat on grabbing missions from there to one of the other two systems.
 Get in a good rythm and watch the Federation Rank climb.

+Might even Take missions for Adams Station at Hip 67882

 Chapka: Chargaff -> Chapka: Williams Dock -> Ochosi: Perry's Folly -> Hip 67882 Adams Station